yiisoft/docs/guide/en/runtime/handling-errors.md

 }
 ```

-Example of HTML rendering without debugging mode:
+Example of HTML rendering with debugging mode turned off:

 ![View production](../../../images/guide/runtime/handling-errors/view-production.png)

-Example of HTML rendering with debugging mode with a light theme:
+Example of HTML rendering with debugging mode on and a light theme:

 ![View development with light theme](../../../images/guide/runtime/handling-errors/view-development-light.png)

-Example of HTML rendering with debugging mode with a light theme:
+Example of HTML rendering with debugging mode on and a dark theme:

 ![View development with dark theme](../../../images/guide/runtime/handling-errors/view-development-dark.png)

 The error catcher chooses how to render an exception based on accept HTTP header.
 If it is `text/html` or any unknown
 content type, it will use the error or exception HTML template to display errors.
 For other mime types, the error handler will
-choose different rendering that is registered within the error catcher.
+choose different renderer that is registered within the error catcher.
 By default, JSON, XML and plain text are supported.

 ### Implementing your own renderer